OriHoch/ckan-cloud-operator/docs/PRODUCTION-KAMATERA_CLUSTER.md

 ## Expose Docker Registry externally

-Add a route:
+The Docker Registry is protected with a password, so we can expose it externally.

+However, it uses HTTP auth which is not encrypted, so to expose publicly we need SSL

+Following command adds a route to router `infra-1` which is configured to work using Nginx on the management server

+It creates the route from external domain `docker-registry.ROOT_DOMAIN` to INTERNAL_IP:NODE_PORT (internal IP of any node with the node port for the docker-registry-nodeport service)

 ```
 ckan-cloud-operator routers create-backend-url-subdomain-route infra-1 docker-registry http://INTERNAL_NODE_IP:NODE_PORT docker-registry
 ```

-Try to login to the Docker Registry from an external IP:
+Login to the Docker Registry from an external IP:

 ```
 docker login https://docker-registry.ROOT_DOMAIN